robotology/event-driven/documentation/camera_dumping.md

 Disconnect or CTRL-C in the dumper:
 `yarp disconnect /atis3/AE:o /left fast_tcp && yarp connect /atis3/AE:o /right fast_tcp`

-Playback data haing checked yarp was installed with Qt dpeendency:
+Playback data haing checked yarp was installed with Qt dapendency:
 `yarpdataplayer`

 Open the folder at the level it contains ATIS and ATIS2, not inside each folder.
 Once loaded, press play.